 Before I lived here, I rarely, if ever rode the subway.
 When I moved to the city, although reluctant at first, I began taking it daily.
 Now that I’ve been working from home for several years, I don’t ride as regularly but I still rely on the New York subway to get me around town because it’s the most cost- effective and efficient method when commuting distances.

 Because of the volume of people, everything you do in NYC requires more time –– and waiting.
 If you don’t have patience, you’ll have to develop that virtue upon signing a lease, because you’ll be standing in queues on an almost daily basis.
-From Whole Foods to your local post office to purchasing tickets at the movies or a gooey chocolate cookie at Levain Bakery, be prepared to wait.
+From Whole Foods to your local post office to the movie theater and especially tourist draws like Levain Bakery, waiting is almost inevitable.